kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 The transition occurs at $\nu \sim k_B T/h$.
 Planck's quantum hypothesis emerges from the voxel lattice structure—high-frequency modes require more computational resources per photon, naturally suppressing their occupation.

+For fermions, the story differs fundamentally.
+The dimensional reduction near matter creates 2D holographic boundaries with exactly two chiral sectors—left-moving and right-moving modes that remain independent.
+An electron occupying an orbital corresponds to a standing wave pattern on such a boundary.
+The Pauli exclusion principle emerges naturally: each orbital can support at most two electrons because the boundary provides exactly two chiral sectors.
+Spin up and spin down map to occupation of left versus right chiral modes.
+The two-sector limit prevents additional electrons.
+The voxel structure enforces fermionic statistics through geometric constraint.

 ## Resolution Through Computational Limits

 The complete resolution of Rayleigh-Jeans emerges from three computational constraints working in concert.
 Each constraint addresses a different aspect of the catastrophe, and together they transform a fundamental inconsistency into a derivation of quantum mechanics.

 First, spacetime's finite clock rate creates a hard boundary.
-No oscillation can exceed $\nu_{max} = f_P/2$, the Nyquist limit of the universe's fundamental processing speed.
-Modes simply cannot exist beyond this frequency—the computational substrate lacks the temporal resolution to support them.
+Oscillations are limited to $\nu_{max} = f_P/2$, the Nyquist limit of the universe's fundamental processing speed.
+Modes above this frequency exceed the temporal resolution of the computational substrate.

 Second, the holographic principle restricts total information capacity.
 Instead of scaling with volume as classical physics assumes, information must fit within the bound $N_{bits} \leq A/(4\ell_P^2 \ln 2)$.
 Electromagnetic data gets compressed onto surfaces, not packed into volumes.
 This changes everything about high-frequency mode counting.

 Third, voxel dynamics naturally generates quantum statistics.
 High-frequency modes demand more computational resources per photon, leading to occupation numbers that follow $\langle n \rangle = 1/(e^{h\nu/k_B T} - 1)$.
-The exponential suppression isn't imposed—it emerges from resource allocation in the underlying lattice.
+The exponential suppression emerges from resource allocation in the underlying lattice.

 These three constraints converge on Planck's law [^8],